Dive planning

 No-stop time: Reach the surface without mandatory stop

 Diving within no-decompression limits means that you can easily (slowly!) surface at any point in time.
-One is not supersaturated when the surface is reached, that is, no tissue has a pressure above the respective M value.
+When the surface is reached, it is only saturated to such an extent that the M values, the critical limits, are not exceeded.

 You can find these limits in any dive table, here as an example the one from SSI.
 It is called “Doppler zero time limit” here, because ultrasound measurements with a Doppler device, which can measure bubbles in the blood circulation, were also involved in the determination of these limits.